 This series of engaging professional development short courses is designed to provide space for important but time-consuming collaborative work that is often difficult to accomplish during the busy school year.
 During each MayX session, we sponsor several opportunities for concentrated professional development activity.
 Each hands-on, individualized course is designed to facilitate focused, guided activities that allow participants to meet individual goals and objectives.
 Course participation involves 3-4 concentrated sessions during the MayX term each year, with associated self-directed tasks.

-Our institute is offered at least once a year for anyone interested in enhancing their course design and structure, typically during the summer months.
-Whether you are hoping to make minor tweaks or a major overhaul, join us for a multi-week redesign process.
+Our institute is offered at least once a year for anyone interested in developing or enhancing their course design and structure, typically during the summer months.
+Whether you are hoping to start from scratch, make minor tweaks, or a major overhaul, join us for the (re)design process.
 Our institute involves a series of self-guided planning tasks and interactive synchronous sessions as we work through a step-by-step process designed to build a thoughtful, pedagogically sound course informed by the transformative power of liberal learning.
-Participants can anticipate 6-8 hours of investment per week.
 Using principles from Dee Fink’s Designing Significant Learning Experiences backwards design process, universal design for learning, and inclusive pedagogy, participants will have the opportunity to apply research-based teaching and learning principles to course design by:

 Summer SoTL Scholars